Call for Posters Submissions

 - Research results

-At least one poster author must be available to present during the 60-minute poster session on Saturday, July 21, from 5:00 p.m.–6:00 p.m.
+Posters will be presented during a 60-minute poster session on Saturday, July 20, from 5:30 p.m. to 6:30 p.m.
+At least one poster author must be available to present during this hour, and one individual is able to present only one poster during the poster session.
+You are welcome to submit more than one poster proposal, but if more than one is accepted, each poster will need a dedicated author to present during the session.
+If this is not possible, additional posters will need to be withdrawn.
 ASHA is not able to provide financial support for authors to attend the conferences.
 If your poster is selected, you must pay all registration, hotel, travel, and other fees associated with your attendance.
 A single-day registration option is available for presenters who are unable to attend the whole conference.

 The Submission Process

 The information below is meant to guide you step-by-step through the online Call for Posters submission process for Schools Connect, Health Care Connect, and Private Practice Connect.
 Please thoroughly read the guidelines and explanations before beginning the